softwaresaved/visualisation/README.md

 ---

-## Requesting a visualisation for a data set
+## Requesting a visualisation for a data set (Institute staff)

-For Institute staff, to request a data set be added to the visualisations:
+To request that a data set be added to the visualisations:

 * Consider data you currently maintain in Google Sheets.
   - The data should be in a reasonably well-structured format.
-  - See [Spreadsheets](./SpreadsheetDesign.md) for the ideal format.
+  - See [Spreadsheets](./SpreadsheetDesign.md) for the preferred format.
 * For each data set you'd like to have a visualisation for, create a New issue:
   - Add the "Data" label to the issue.
   - Add the Google Sheet URL, tab name and additional information on the data you want visualised e.g. how frequently you update its content.
     - Remember the Google Sheet URL should not be anonymously readable unless it's a public data set.
-  - Suggest any visualisations you want (e.g. pie chart, bar chart etc) (optional).
+  - Suggest visualisations you might want (optional):
-    - You may want to look at D3 examples (e.g. see [M Bostock](https://bl.ocks.org/mbostock)) for possible options. (optional)
+    - You may want to look at [Chart Suggestions - a Thought Starter](https://www.flickr.com/photos/amit-agarwal/3196386402/)...
+    - ...and D3 examples (e.g. see [M Bostock](https://bl.ocks.org/mbostock)) for possibilities!

-**Note:** Any vague suggestions for which data does not yet exist, or does exist but not as a Google Sheet, should be added as a comment to the general issue, [What data should we visualise?](https://github.com/softwaresaved/visualisation/issues/1).
+**Note:** Any vague suggestions for which data does not yet exist, or does exist but not as a Google Sheet, can be added as a comment to the general issue, [What data should we visualise?](https://github.com/softwaresaved/visualisation/issues/1).

 ---

+## Deploy visualisations

-## Get source code
+### Get source code

 Fork and clone this repository